-The office of financial aid is proud to present “Whats New” as a current resource to bring you the tools to help you with financial literacy and the fundamentals of smart financial goals and to further help you in all aspects of your life to build a healthier future.
+The Financial Aid Office is proud to present “Whats New” as a helpful resource to bring you the tools to educate you with financial literacy and the fundamentals of smart financial goals and to further help you in all aspects of your life to build a healthier financial future.
 “What’s New” page will be up-dated frequently, so please visit this page often.

 To All of our WesternU Students,

 There are many companies currently trying to scam students into signing-up for their services to help with repayment, consolidation and overall student debt relief.
 Please be very careful to NOT sign-up with these companies as they will charge you a fee for their services.
 These services are always FREE from your lender/servicer; students should never have to pay a fee for these types of services!

 CFPB Consumer Advisory—The Consumer Financial Protection Bureau (CFPB) has published a description of actions they’ve taken to stop student loan debt relief scams that attempt to trick borrowers into paying upfront fees for federal loan benefits.
 The CFPB advisory includes a list of warning signs borrowers should watch for, how to understand options and get help, and how to submit a formal complaint.

 What you should do if you are VICTIMIZED –

 1) If funds are being (or will be) automatically withdrawn from your checking/savings account, you need to immediately notify your banking institution of the unauthorized/fraudulent activity from “said” company.
 This will put a ‘fraud alert’ on your account, thus preventing this activity to continue.

 2) If you are in the process of signing final documents, withdraw the request.
 If final documents have been signed, withdraw the request.

 3) Immediately change your FSA ID and/or Password to prevent “said” company from accessing the National Student Loan Data Base data.

 4) Notify your federal loan servicer of the situation, so they may place the necessary ‘flags’/’comments’ to your student account.